some-kim/terabyte/README.md

 Prerequisites

-- Ensure you have Python installed.
-You can download it from python.org.
+- Ensure you have Python installed

 - Clone the repository